What We Have Learned Delivering Workshops

 1) In their excitement, kids often neglect to agree to the terms and conditions (you have to click on that box as soon as you have named the item you are calculating a DIMS Score for – three screens in from “Get Started”).
 Don’t worry, we do not collect any personal information, nor do we sell any data, we are parents too!
 The terms and conditions just keep our little organization safe from the very unlikely event that someone might blame us for a poor decision.

-2) Uploading the image of a wish-list item is where a lot of younger kids get stuck – but the image is particularly meaningful to extended family members such as grandparents who do not live in a world overly populated with a wide variety of basketball shoes…so try to stick with it if at all possible.
+2) Uploading the image of a wish-list item is where a lot of younger kids get stuck – but the image is particularly meaningful to extended family members such as grandparents who may not appreciate the difference between different models or styles of say basketball shoes – which is why giving them a photo of exactly the desired item is, as the adage goes “worth 1000 words”.
 If a child is trying to upload an image they see online, click on it once to bring the actual image to the forefront, then two-finger click on the image and you will be given the option to save it as a jpeg to your device.
 Then when they hit “Browse Your Device”, it should be the first image listed on their desktop.
 On a smartphone things are much more intuitive; in fact many kids take photos of wish-list items in a store on their phones.

 4) You can either manually input answers to the questions about frequency of use, or use the plus or minus buttons to the right of the answer field.